 Welcome!
 I am a PhD candidate in Economics at the University of Nebraska-Lincoln.
-My research utilizes applied econometric techniques, to answer questions in areas of labor, public and environmental economics.
+My research fields span Public, Environmental, Labor, and Development Economics, and I bring nearly a decade of teaching experience across diverse institutions and multiple modalities.

 I am on the 2025-2026 job market.